Connect with us

 The state auditor said that based on the findings the report, he would rethink majoring in political science.
 Credit: Courtesy Office of the State Auditor

 In the top-left corner of the graph are higher-paid graduates who are more likely to leave, like business and engineering degrees.
-The top-right corner shows higher-paid graduates who were very likely to stay, professions and teachers.
+The top-right corner shows higher-paid graduates who were very likely to stay, including health professions and teachers.
 “All other degree types” are largely in the middle.

 Right now, the report says, the state funds all those degrees at the same amount, even though some degrees cost more to offer.

-Ballard noted the report did not consider graduates who go directly to school or medical school, potentially lowering the median income of majors like sociology that the auditor denigrated online.
+Ballard noted the report did not consider graduates who go directly to law school or medical school, potentially lowering the median income of majors like sociology that the auditor denigrated online.

 “That’s why engineering degrees look particularly good here,” he said.

-White said the goal of the report — and his social posts — was not to be comprehensive but to “initiate a conversation around this question.”
+White said the goal of the report — and his social media posts — was not to be comprehensive but to “initiate a conversation around this question.”

 But that doesn’t mean he’s taking back anything he wrote.